vlall/Darksearch/README.md

 - Apache Tika for text translation
 - Postgres for the database
 - Elasticsearch as an index
-- Flask/flask-api/Twisted for the server
+- Flask/flask-api/Gunicorn for the server
-- Nginx for reverse proxying
+- Nginx for reverse proxy

 The Darksearch index is growing as more scrapers get built...